Arnold-n/P1P2MQTT/README.md

 The Altherma 3 R ECH2O models with a E\*P30E\* or E\*P50\*E code use P1/P2 and are supported by the P1P2MQTT bridge.

 Other older Altherma 3R ECH2O models with a E\*P50D\* code originate from Rotex and use CANbus to connect to the RoCon+HP controller and are not supported by the P1P2MQTT bridge.
 These models are perhaps supported by the [pyHPSU project](https://github.com/zanac/pyHPSU).

+#### Daikin Fit, Goodman, Amana

+Daikin models starting with a D are not supported.
+These include Daikin Fit models in the USA, originating from Amana and Goodman which were acquired by Daikin.
+These models do not use P1/P2 as thermostat interface.
+Perhaps they use RS485, for which [Net485](https://github.com/kpishere/Net485) could be useful.

 #### Rotex